-I am Postdoctoral Researcher at the Ludwig-Maximilians-University of Munich.
+I am a Senior Research Fellow at the Geschwister-Scholl-Institut of Political Science, Ludwig-Maximilians-University of Munich.

 I am specialized in comparative public policy-analysis.
-My main areas of research interest include religion, party politics and social policy-making with a particular focus on morality policies.
-Moreover, I am interested in the role of regulatory intermediaries in the governance and implementation of contentious issues.
+My main areas of research interest include religion, party politics and morality policy making.
+Moreover, I am interested in the role of private actors in the implementation of public policies.
 I completed a Ph.D in political science at the University of Konstanz under the supervision of Christoph Knill, Christoffer Green-Pedersen and Christian Breunig.
 My thesis explored and explained parliamentary politicization of morality issues and its consequences in terms of policy change.

 My new book is out!!
 Please check here: "Morality politics in a secular age: strategic parties and divided government in Europe."